sinasezza/django-selenium/README.md

-# django-selenium
+# python-django-selenium
-django web test automation using selenium
+python and django web test automation using selenium